juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 #### Prerequisites

 - Create a Hyperswitch account via the [dashboard](https://app.hyperswitch.io/register) and create a profile ([read more](../account-management/multiple-accounts-and-profiles.md))
-- Add a payout processor to you account
+- Add a payout processor to your account

 #### Using Payout links